-- Press the <◄> <►> keys to select a movie.
+- Press the <◄> <►> keys to select a movie. - In the single-image display, the

-- In the single-image display, the
+Image: Image display, the

-< □ > icon displayed on the upper left of the screen indicates a movie.
-If the movie is a video snapshot,

-[□] will be displayed.
+Image: Image

 - In the index display, perforations at the left edge of a thumbnail indicate a movie.
-As movies cannot be played from the index display, press

-SET> to switch to the single-
+As movies cannot be played from the index display, press <SET> to switch to the single-

-- image display.

-In the single-image display, press
+In the single-image display, press <>>.

-• • - The movie playback panel will appear at the bottom of the screen.
+▶ The movie playback panel will appear at the bottom of the screen.